 Restricted Applications and Spousal Benefits

-For those born on or after 1/2/1954, when you file for benefits you will now also be deemed to be filing for all benefits you are eligible for.
+For those born on or after January 2, 1954, when you file for benefits, you will also be deemed to be filing for all benefits you are eligible for.
 You will not be able to restrict the scope of your application to only one benefit type unless you are a widow(er).

-Restricted Applications and Widow/Widower Benefits
+Restricted Applications and Widow(er) Benefits

-“A widow(er) or surviving divorced spouse may wish to exclude a reduced RIB from the scope of the application and defer filing for an unreduced RIB because of the increasingly greater amount payable after FRA because of DRCs.”
+“A widow(er) or surviving divorced spouse may wish to exclude a reduced RIB from the scope of the application and defer filing for an unreduced RIB because of the benefit increases payable after FRA because of DRCs.”

-You might do this to claim a widow benefit for several years while allowing your own benefit to continue to accumulate delayed retirement credits.
-At age 70 you could then switch over to claiming your own, now larger, benefit amount.
+You might do this to claim a widow(er) benefit for several years; at the same time, you could allow your own benefit to continue to accumulate delayed retirement credits.
+At age 70, you could then switch over and claim your own (now larger) benefit amount.